Jim Hewes

-Jim Hewes is an American bartender and cocktail historian who has worked at the Willard InterContinental Washington's Round Robin Bar for over 30 years, making him the longest serving bartender in Round Robin's over 180 year old history.
+Jim Hewes is an American bartender and cocktail historian who has worked at the Willard InterContinental Washington's Round Robin Bar for over 30 years, making him the longest serving bartender in Round Robin's over 180-year old history.

 Career

 Hewes has a background in history and education.
 Prior to working at the Willard, where he started in 1986 upon the hotel's reopening, he worked at the Buxton Inn in Ohio.

 Hewes has served drinks to numerous United States presidents, including Ronald Reagan, George Bush and George W. Bush, and Gerald Ford.
 He never served a sitting president, but only presidents before they entered or after they left office.
 Hewes' favorite president to serve was Ford, who he called "very down to earth and funny."
 He served Ford prior to entering the presidential office and prior to Ford becoming sober in support of his wife, Betty Ford.
 Gerald Ford used to drink Scotch or Budweiser.

 Other famous people Hewes has poured drinks for include Pelé, George Clooney, Harry Connick, Jr. and Johnny Depp.
-In 1987, Hewes witnessed Bob Fosse have a heart attack outside of the Round Robin, which killed the dancer and choreographer.
+In 1987, Hewes witnessed the dancer and choreographer Bob Fosse have a fatal heart attack outside of the Round Robin.

 Hewes offers history programs at the Willard about craft cocktails, prohibition and other related subjects, specifically historical subjects pertaining to Washington.
 A collector of Washington and cocktail history ephemera, Hewes owns a Mint Julep recipe handwritten by Henry Clay.